HeinerTholen/Varial/README.rst

 Varial
 ======

 Toolkit for analysis with ROOT.
-No gui, only library.
+No gui, just library.

 Documentation can be found at: http://desy.de/~tholenhe/varial_doc/html/index.html